 Braciole with Marinara is a classic, hearty Italian dish that is braised low and slow for an unforgettable Sunday dinner recipe.
 Flank steak is stuffed with a seasoned breadcrumb mixture, then seared in a cast iron skillet, and then slowly cooked in marinara.

-Braciole with Marinara for Sunday Dinner
+Beef Braciole for Sunday Dinner

-What’s the Best Cut of Meat for Braciole?
+What is the Best Cut of Meat for Braciole?

-How to Make Braciole
+How to Make Beef Braciole

 - Lastly, make sure you let it rest for about 10 minutes before removing the butcher's twine and slicing for serving.